TechGrounds-Cloud8/cloud8-Acron0815/Week 4/Opdracht-1-AWS-01 Global Infrastructure.md

 US-East is usually the cheapest

-If you take a look at this pricing chart from Concurrency Labs, it's clear that the two US-East regions, us-east-1 (N. Virginia) and us-east-2 (Ohio), are very cheap compared to the other.
+If you take a look at the AWS pricing chart, it's clear that the two US-East regions, us-east-1 (N. Virginia) and us-east-2 (Ohio), are very cheap compared to the other.

 us-west-2 (Oregon) is also very low, but the us-west-1 suffers from Silicon Valley pricing and is much more expensive.
 Mumbai (India) is also surprisingly quite cheap when compared to the rest of the world.

  As for all other regions, they are all more expensive than these four.
 European regions are typically around 10% more expensive, with Stockholm being the cheapest of them all—just 6% more expensive than the cheapest US regions.
 The Asian market is around 20-25% more expensive, with Seoul being the cheapest this side of the world only 10% more than the eastern US.

-Data from CloudFront to North America and Europe is the cheapest and the same prices.
-For the rest of the world, it's a bit more expensive, with South America again topping the list.
-Anyway, with CloudFront, you're paying for that data as long as you have South American visitors, so there's not much you can do about it.

-For internal data transfer, most regions are the same.
-Search S3 prices, data from S3 to any range $0.02 per GB.
-However, if you transfer from us-east-1 to east-usa-2 or vice versa, the fee is only $0.01.
-This doesn't apply, however, if you're broadcasting within the same region, so it only really matters if you have servers in both Ohio and Northern Virginia.

-When picking a region based on pricing alone, Northern Virginia and Ohio should be your first picks on the east coast, with Oregon for the west.
-Avoid Northern California if you can as it is over 20% more expensive.

  If you need servers around the world, Stockholm and Seoul are the cheapest options for the European and Asian markets, respectively, and they cover most of the world, taking those two points alone.

 No matter which region you choose to stay in, that region and always be in the same Availability Zone as there are fees for transferring data across it.
 Despite being part of the same region, Availability Zones are physically separate data centers and data between them must still travel over common internet wires.